IBM/magkit-tools/magkit-tools-t9n/README.md

 ## Headless support

 The module provides a REST endpoint for the headless integration.
-Your frontend could request the Magnolia backend for all translation for a language, e.g. all German translations `/.rest/i18n/v1/de`
+Your frontend could request the Magnolia backend for all translations for a language, e.g. all German translations `/.rest/i18n/v1/de`